mumoshu/kodedeploy/README.md

 Now that the latest `revision` is memorized by AWS CodeDeploy, every newly installed agent automatically fetches the latest revision for installing.

+See `example/push` to see how you could automate the most of these steps and conventions for you.

 ## Integrations

 ### GitHub